Building on last year’s momentum, we held our annual hackathon again at MarkLogic World 2019, the annual conference for MarkLogic users.

-We formed teams of three, purposely separating colleagues so participants could meet new people.
-We also distributed MarkLogic expertise so that those with many years of experience were teamed up with folks new to the product.
-Then, we paired teams with a MarkLogic mentor who would guide them through their brainstorming, collaboration, and troubleshooting.
+We placed participants onto teams of three, separating colleagues so participants could meet new people.
+We also distributed MarkLogic expertise so those with more experience teamed up with folks new to the product.
+Then, we paired teams with a MarkLogic mentor who would guide them through brainstorming, collaboration, and troubleshooting.
 There were MarkLogic representatives floating around the rooms, ready to help and answer questions at the raise of a hand.

 And the Winner Is…